locationtech/geowave/04-documentation.md

 # Partially Complete:

-The full documentation is currently in the process of being generated and trascribed to this format.
+The full documentation is currently in the process of being generated and transcribed to this format.
 Some of it is complete - please use the navigation menu on the right to view the area of interest.
 If there's a particular piece you would like to move to the top of the queue please file an issue.